-- Unpack the optical head, install a Thorlabs TR-series Ø1/2" post into one of the #8-32 (M4 on the /M version) tapped holes, located on the bottom and side of the housing, and secure the post into a PH-series post holder. - 2.
-Attach a 50 Ω SMA to Coax cable (i.e., CA28xx) to the output of the detector.
+- 1. Unpack the optical head, install either an imperial or metric optical post into one of the 8-32 (M4 on the /M version) tapped holes located on the bottom and side of the housing, and mount using post holder. - 2.
+Attach a 50 Ω SMA-to-coaxial cable (i.e., Item # CA28xx) to the output of the detector.
 Select and provide a terminating resistor to the remaining end of the cable.
 See Chapter 4, page 7, to determine resistor values.
-Thorlabs sells a 50 Ω terminator (T4119) for best frequency performance and a variable terminator (VT2) for output voltage flexibility.
-Note the input impedance of your measurement device since this will act as a terminating resistor.
-A load resistor is not necessary when using current measurement devices
+Thorlabs sells a 50 Ω terminator (Item # T4119) for best frequency performance and a variable terminator (Item # VT2) for output voltage flexibility.
+Note the input impedance of your measurement device, since this will act as a terminating resistor.
+A load resistor is not necessary when using current-measuring devices.

-Note: For fastest response, terminate with 50 Ω .
+Note: For fastest response, terminate with a 50 Ω load.

-- 3. During alignment, take appropriate precautions, such as using reduced radiation power, or other precautions, and use proper eye and/or skin protection as recommended by the radiation source manufacturer. - 4.
+- During alignment, take appropriate precautions, such as using reduced radiation power, or other precautions, and use proper eye and/or skin protection as recommended by the radiation source manufacturer. - 4.
 Apply a light source to the detector.